vhidvz/vhidvz.github.io/_pages/about.md

 redirect_from: /
 ---

-Hi, my name’s Vahid, I am a senior full-stack engineer with +10 years of experience in software design and development, specializing in creating web apps for projects of all sizes.
-I am passionate about Python and TypeScript, and I am also exploring the Rust programming language to further enhance my skill set.
+ As a senior full-stack engineer with over a decade of experience in software design and development, I thrive on building scalable and high-performance web applications.
+My expertise lies in Python and TypeScript, and I'm currently diving into Rust to push the boundaries of my technical skills.
+I’m passionate about crafting clean, efficient code and solving complex problems, regardless of project size.
 {: .text-justify}

 # Currently Learning